turbomaze/hlim/README.md

 ## Using Hlim

-1. Include the javascript file in your project.
+1. Include the javascript file in your project (NOTE: must be accessed via a web server to avoid CORS issues).
 2. Add a `data-hlim-src` attribute to the html tag you wish to hlim-ify.
 Set it equal to the location of the image you wish to hide in the background.
 For example:
 ```
 <p data-hlim-src="dog.png">